YuTing-Fang1999/CPE/two star/not emailed/UVA1730 - Sum of MSLCM/Readme.md

 We can find the regular pattern.
 For example, when N = 6,

-Maximum sum of set is the all factor of N
+Maximum sum of set is all factor of i
 ```
 1 -> (1)
 2 -> (1, 2)